jeremUNIL/DMML2022_Blancpain/README.md

 | 6 | Ce phénomène, c'est l'apparition d'une génération inédite. | B2 |

-To classify texts difficulty in the project, we applied sentence vectorization techniques such as TF-idf to train basic multiclass classification models, such as :
+In order to categorize the difficulty of texts within the project, we utilized sentence vectorization techniques, such as TF-IDF, to train basic multiclass classification models, such as :
 * Logistic Regression
 * KNN & Hyperparameter Optimisation
 * Decision Tree Classifier & Hyperparameter Optimisation